tonyd33/dotpreprocessor/README.md

 # dotpreprocessor

 ## Motivation
 When creating settings, we often have to redefine variables that should really be centralized and shared.
-For example, in a terminal emulator configuration file, we might be using fonts and colors that is also used in a browser configuration file, window manager configuration file, etc. If we ever decided to change that font, we'd have to change all instances of where those variables were used.
+For example, in a terminal emulator configuration file, we might be using fonts and colors that is also used in a browser configuration file, window manager configuration file, etc. If we ever decided to change the font or colors, we'd have to change all instances of where those variables were used.

 ## Quickstart
 ```sh